Seaplanes Celebrating and Making History

 About Mark & Crew:

-This is the largest crew joining the clockwise journey.
-Mark O'Halloran and Ian Decker will share pilot duties in Mark's Piper Commanche 250.
-Their wives, Raelene and Jenny, will complete the passenger list.
-Their plan is to depart Swan Hill on April 10th, arriving in Coral Bay on April 17th.
-They will enjoy the Coral Bay area for a few days and head to Alice Springs then south to Swan Hill on April 22nd.
+This was the largest crew on the clockwise journey.
+Mark O'Halloran and Ian Decker shared pilot duties in a Cessna 210.
+Their wives, Raelene and Jenny, completed the passenger list.
+They departed Swan Hill on April 10th, arriving in Coral Bay on April 17th.
+They enjoyed the Coral Bay area for a few days and headed to Alice Springs then south to Swan Hill on April 22nd.
+They are home.

 ANTI-CLOCKWISE CREW